Mega Man Battle Network 5: Gameplay

-Story
+Plot

-Lan Hikari and his friends, Dex, Mayl and Yai, are called to the SciLab headquarters for the announcement of the latest research project that Lan's father, Yuichiro, has been working on.
-Before he can reveal it to them, mysterious agents take over SciLab, subduing everyone with sleeping gas, kidnapping Yuichiro, and stealing their PETs (a device that contains the program avatars called NetNavis).
-However, Lan was in a different section of the lab and avoids being discovered or having his PET stolen.
-The agents turn out to be working for Dr. Regal and his crime syndicate Nebula, which has returned after being defeated in Mega Man Battle Network 4.
-Nebula subsequently takes over the Net with an army of viruses and Darkloids: NetNavis that use dark powers and Dark Chips.
+The main protagonists Lan Hikari, MegaMan.EXE, and their friends are called to the SciLab headquarters at the request of Lan's father, Yuichiro Hikari.
+While at SciLab, mysterious agents invade, subduing everyone with sleeping gas, kidnapping Yuichiro, and stealing the friends' PETs and NetNavis.
+The agents turn out to work for Dr. Regal and his crime syndicate Nebula, which has survived from the fall after being defeated in Mega Man Battle Network 4.
+Nebula subsequently takes over the Net with an army of viruses and Darkloids: powerful Navis that use DarkChips.

-While investigating a disturbance at SciLab, Lan meets either Chaud (in Team ProtoMan) or newcomer Baryl (in Team Colonel), who recruit him to begin forming an elite team of NetNavis to fight against Nebula's control.
-In a series of scenarios identical between games, Lan meets up with other powerful NetNavi operators and recruits them; Team ProtoMan grows to consist of Magnet Man, Gyro Man, Napalm Man, Search Man, and Meddy, while Team Colonel consists of Knight Man, Shadow Man, Tomahawk Man, Number Man, and Toad Man.
-Through the team's efforts, the Net is liberated area by area and peace gets restored.
-However, the occupation of the Net was a diversion by Nebula while they searched for "The Hikari Report", a research project by Lan's grandfather Dr. Hikari.
+While investigating another disturbance at SciLab, Lan meets either Chaud (in Team ProtoMan) or newcomer Baryl (in Team Colonel), who recruit him to begin forming an elite team of NetNavis to liberate the Net from Nebula's control.
+In a series of almost identical scenarios between games, Lan meets other powerful NetNavi operators and recruits them.
+Through the team's efforts, the Net is liberated and peace is restored.
+However, the occupation of the Net is revealed to be a diversion by Nebula while searching for "The Hikari Report," a research project by Lan's late grandfather, Tadashi Hikari.